nestordemeure/nestordemeure.github.io/content/about/research.md

 This paper concludes a large study, measuring 118 neuroanatomical parameters over 1,566 mutant mice.
 This leads to the identification of 198 genes that impact brain formation.

-I contributed some data analysis to the paper (admittedly a drop in a bucket, with 18 co-authors contributing much more important pieces of the puzzle).
+I contributed some data analysis to the paper (admittedly a drop in the bucket, with 18 co-authors contributing much more important pieces of the puzzle).

 ## Talks